It is not uncommon to hear people questioning the idea of workforce diversity – whether that relates to ethnicity, gender or sexual orientation.

 Understanding the local culture

 I also accept and understand the managers’ concerns around international assignees not being able to fully understand the local culture or do certain parts of the job (eg. requiring fluency in the local language or certain business etiquette with clients).
 It is a valid concern.
-However, like with many things in life, I think that where there is a negative, there is also always a positive to balance it.
+However, like with many things in life, where there is a negative, there is also always a positive to balance it.

 When you think about it, you might notice that the new team member who was brought up in a completely different place with different values and lifestyle, has a lot of new interesting ideas to contribute to your project.
 Although they might not always be the ones who lead key negotiations with a client, they might be a great addition to the team for the strategic and conceptual work.
+At the same time, your native colleagues can practice their intercultural skills too!

 Maybe at the beginning some ideas might seem too unsuitable for a given cultural context, or too conservative.
 But with time, as you let the person learn and help them along the way, they will understand more and more about the local culture and rules, which in turn will give you a wider skill set of your team!